Religion & Thought

 Britannica explains that the seder is the ritual meal held on the first night of Passover, or the first two nights in some communities, and that it uses the Haggadah together with symbolic foods to retell the Exodus story.

 This is what makes Passover unusually durable.
-It is not kept only in synagogue.
-It is staged in the home, often across generations, through reading, singing, questions, and argument.
+The holiday is staged in the home as well as synagogue, often across generations, through reading, singing, questions, and argument.

 Matzo is both history and symbol